What has worked for you in the past, and currently works for you today, may not be able to take you to the next level of your success or performance.

 Another example is the sport of tennis.
 If you are holding the racket poorly, your game would never be as it could.
 To improve, you must learn to hold the racket properly.

-One key to enhancing your performance in anything you do is to adopt a new and better paradigm and method.
+One key to enhancing your performance in anything you do is to remain adaptable.
+Like Steve Jobs said, remain hungry and foolish.
+Be willing to modify your paradigm.
 The way we see the world and the approach we take is what has gotten us where we are right now.
 What has worked for us in the past, and currently works for us now, may not be able to take us to the next level of success or performance.